microsoft/vscode-wiki/TypeScript-Issues.md

-This document cover reporting issues with VS Code's built-in JavaScript and TypeScript support.
+This document covers how to handle and report issues with VS Code's built-in JavaScript and TypeScript support.

 # Most Common Causes of Crashes